 Since its foundation and up to 1996, the following Sisters of Mercy have been Principal of Our Lady of Lourdes School:

 Mr Peter Panizza was the first lay principal appointed in 1997.
-Mrs Lyla Forte is the most recent former principal who retired at the end of 2011.
-The current Principal is Mr Dan Wood and Fr Stan Bendowski is our Parish Priest.
+The current Principal is Mr Mark Ryan and Fr Stan Bendowski is our Parish Priest.
 Fr Stan is very much involved in the life of the school.

 The year of 2008 was a very exciting and memorable year for our school community.
 It was our 50th anniversary.
 It was a wonderful opportunity to recognise and celebrate the valuable contribution made by the Sisters of Mercy, past and present staff and past and present parents and children.
 The events of the year were highlighted with the completion of the school mural, depicting the journey of our school since 1958.
 May we continue to be blessed with a community who works together to enrich the lives of our children in Faith, Education and Pastoral Care.